CedricMeu/ugent-typst-template/0.1.0/lib.typ

   // the font that's used for the thesis [string]
   font: "UGent Panno Text",
-  // optionally align pagebreaks to odd pages [bool]
+  // optionally align pagebreaks to odd pages [bool] body
-  odd_pagebreaks: false,
-  // the actual content of the thesis body
 ) = {
   // title, authors are required (return clear error message if not given)